percona/community/content/events/percona-meetups/2022-01-27-percona-meetup-for-postgresql.md

 tags: ['PostgreSQL', 'Meetup']
 ---

-The Percona Commmunity meetup for PostgreSQL was live on last last Thursday, January 27th, 2022 with Charly Batista and Matt Yonkovit for the optimal settings to tune a new fresh database.
+The Percona Commmunity meetup for PostgreSQL was live on last Thursday, January 27th, 2022 with Charly Batista and Matt Yonkovit.
+They have talked about the optimal settings to tune a new fresh database.
 Learn in this recording the different parameters that you should check.

 ## Video